 Step 5: Click Create a password link.

-Step 6: Enter a password, confirm the new password by re-entering the same, and type a hint for the password (optional), and then click Create password button.
+Step 6: Enter a password, confirm the new password by re-entering the same, and type a hint for the password (optional), and then click Create a password button.
 That’s all!

 How to reset or change Microsoft account password in Windows 10 guide might also interest you.